-MSCC accepts degree-related courses with an earned grade of "C" or above in transfer from other regionally-accredited colleges and universities if the courses are judged to have content and requirements equivalent to those offered by MSCC.
-Time limits apply to some technical courses so students are encouraged to meet with the Registrar or appropriate academic associate vice president prior to enrolling in classes to verify transferability of previously earned credits.
+ASU Mid-South accepts degree-related courses with an earned grade of "C" or above in transfer from other regionally accredited colleges and universities if the courses are judged to have content and requirements equivalent to those offered by ASU Mid-South.
+Time limits apply to some technical courses so students are encouraged to meet with the Registrar or appropriate academic associate vice Chancellor prior to enrolling in classes to verify transferability of previously earned credits.
 Vocational or technical courses may only be accepted when directly related to a particular applied science area and will be applicable only toward the appropriate degree or certificate program.

 Students can obtain current information about the transferability of courses from other Arkansas public institutions by accessing the Arkansas Course Transfer System (ACTS).
-Students are guaranteed the transfer of courses listed in ACTS and assured equitable treatment in the application of those credits for MSCC admissions and degree requirements.
+Students are guaranteed the transfer of courses listed in ACTS and assured equitable treatment in the application of those credits for ASU Mid-South admissions and degree requirements.

-Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course," and MSCC does not accept courses with grades below a "C." ACTS may be accessed on the Internet by going to http://acts.adhe.edu/studenttransfer.aspx.
+Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course," and ASU Mid-South does not accept courses with grades below a "C." ACTS may be accessed on the Internet by going to http://acts.adhe.edu/studenttransfer.aspx.

-Determinations of transferability of courses not listed in ACTS will be made by the Registrar's Office and the Senior Vice President for Learning and Instruction.
+Determinations of transferability of courses not listed in ACTS will be made by the Registrar's Office and the senior Vice Chancellor for Learning and Instruction.
 Transfer students may be asked to submit course descriptions in addition to their transcripts.

 Transcripts from non-accredited colleges will, in general, be evaluated on the same basis as that employed by the state university of the state in which the transfer college is located.
-Courses taken more than six years prior to the date of transfer must have the approval of the Senior Vice President for Learning and Instruction.
+Courses taken more than six years prior to the date of transfer must have the approval of the senior Vice Chancellor for Learning and Instruction.